ksoutherland1/portfolio/README.md

 APPROACH

 - This project tested my ability to work steadily through planning stages and prioritize functionality.
-I took time to
+I took time to re-examine my flexbox skills, as well as my media-query skills, and found that the extra time I put in was incredibly beneficial.
+I struggled to manage my timing-expectations, which did lead to rushing styling.
+I look to take this

 USER STORIES